wieslawsoltes/Dock/docs/dock-reference.md

 ## Declaring layouts in XAML

 The XAML sample shows that a layout can be declared entirely in markup using `DockControl` and the various dock types.
-The `Dock.Serializer.Newtonsoft` package can persist these layouts to disk.
+Multiple serialization packages are available for persisting these layouts:

+- `Dock.Serializer.Newtonsoft` - JSON using Newtonsoft.Json
+- `Dock.Serializer.SystemTextJson` - JSON using System.Text.Json
+- `Dock.Serializer.Protobuf` - Binary using protobuf-net
+- `Dock.Serializer.Xml` - XML serialization
+- `Dock.Serializer.Yaml` - YAML serialization

 In XAML you place `RootDock`, `ProportionalDock`, `ToolDock` or `DocumentDock` elements inside a `DockControl`, optionally providing a factory for runtime behaviour.
-A binary implementation named `ProtobufDockSerializer` is available from the `Dock.Serializer.Protobuf` package.

-`DockSerializer` from the same package can save or load layouts as JSON.
-The samples register an instance of this serializer through dependency injection so commands can call `SaveAsync` and `LoadAsync` to persist user changes.
+The samples register serializer instances through dependency injection so commands can call `SaveAsync` and `LoadAsync` to persist user changes.

 ## Further reading

+**Sample applications:**
-- `samples/DockMvvmSample` – full MVVM example.
+- `samples/DockMvvmSample` – Full MVVM example with commands and data binding
-- `samples/DockReactiveUISample` – ReactiveUI variant.
+- `samples/DockReactiveUISample` – ReactiveUI variant with observables
-- `samples/DockReactiveUIRoutingSample` – navigation using `IScreen` and `Router`.
+- `samples/DockReactiveUIRoutingSample` – Navigation using `IScreen` and `Router`
+- `samples/DockReactiveUIDiSample` – ReactiveUI with dependency injection
+- `samples/DockReactivePropertySample` – ReactiveProperty framework integration
-- `samples/DockXamlSample` – XAML-only layout with serialization.
+- `samples/DockXamlSample` – XAML-only layout with serialization
-- `samples/DockCodeOnlySample` – layout defined fully in C#.
+- `samples/DockCodeOnlySample` – Layout defined fully in C#
+- `samples/DockInpcSample` – Basic INotifyPropertyChanged implementation
+- `samples/NestedDockSample` – Complex nested layouts
+- `samples/Notepad` – Real-world text editor example
+- `samples/VisualStudioDemo` – Visual Studio-like interface
+- `samples/WebViewSample` – Embedding web content in dockables

 For an overview of all guides see the [documentation index](README.md).